KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 I imported the CSV file into Power BI and inspected the dataset in Power Query Editor:
 Checking for missing or inconsistent data in key columns using column quality and column distribution features.
 Checked for duplicate entries(none were found)
-Ensured columns have the correct data types for analysis.
+Ensured columns had the correct data types for analysis.

 ### Data Modelling